Resources

 Silicon (Si) Detector

-A photon detector used in measurement of high temperatures.
+A photon detector used for measuring high temperatures.

 Size-of-Source Effect